When to plant Crocus in Cass County, IL

 Cass County, Illinois is in USDA Hardiness Zone 6a.
 The average last spring frost is April 15 and first fall frost is October 16.

-Cass County County sits in USDA Zone 6a.
+Cass County sits in USDA Zone 6a.
 Crocus grows reliably in zones 3a through 8b, so it's a good fit here.

-Can Crocus grow in Cass County County's climate?
+Can Crocus grow in Cass County's climate?

 Your Cass County Garden Planner — Free